wrr/drop/README.md

-Each Drop environment gets its own writable home dir, so the files created in the Drop environment home dir are not available and do not pollute the original home dir.
-Drop home dirs are stored by default in `.local/share/drop/envs/ENV-NAME/home`.
+Each Drop environment gets its own writable home dir, so the files created in the Drop environment home dir are not available and do not pollute the original home.
+Drop home dirs are stored in `.local/share/drop/envs/ENV-NAME/home`.
 The `claude` file is indeed
 there: